504 plan

 Think aloud

-When a teacher orally explains everything they are thinking and doing when practicing a particular skill or strategy.
+A think aloud is when a teacher orally explains everything they are thinking and doing when practicing a particular skill or strategy.
 Think alouds allow students to hear how a skilled reader processes print or information and to understand what is expected when applying the skill or strategy.

 Translation

-A speaker borrows a word or phrase from a different language to define, describe, or replace an unknown word.
+In translation, a speaker borrows a word or phrase from a different language to define, describe, or replace an unknown word.

 U